mesut/SparkStreamingTCPExample/README.md

 Counts word in UTF8 encoded,'\n' delimited text received from network every second.Application runs on localhost:9999

+Also it is applied windowed operations and stateful operation on DStream

 #How to run

 To run this on your local machine,firstly you need to run a Netcat server.